 The annual flat Fee, effective January 2020 is $50 per residential property unit.
 The residential property will increase by $1 per year, each year thereafter.

 The Fee will be included on the tax bill for residential properties.

 The Fee will be applied to the Final 2020 Tax Bill for each residential property owner in Markham.

 The Fee can be paid by any of the methods by which your property tax payments are made.
 Learn about your tax payment options

 For additional information about Markham’s Flood Control Program and the new Stormwater Fee, call 905.477.5530, or email firstname.lastname@example.org

-In June 2015, Council approved the rate of $29 per $100,000 of Current Value Assessment (CVA), effective January 2016.
+In September 2019, Council approved the rate of $28 per $100,000 of Current Value Assessment (CVA), effective January 2020.
+The non-residential fee will increase by 2% per year, each year thereafter.
 This annual rate will be adjusted as required to compensate for the average change in City CVA.
 The fees will appear each year as a separate line item on the Final Tax Bill for each property.